 Your email account provider can give you connection information about their servers (probably on their website).
 Make sure your account settings match these settings.

-- Manual Account Configuration (for instructions on using the New Account dialog for manual configuration)
+- Configure an Account (for instructions on using the New Account dialog for manual configuration)

 - Automatic Account Configuration (for creating a new account)